-- Galleria (Level 0 and 1) is the setting for Floradecora, the marketplace for fresh flowers and decorative plants.
-In Galleria 0, the new “retail boulevard” offers inspiration for attractively decorating sales space in garden centres, super markets, furniture stores, flower shops and DIY markets.
+- Galleria is the setting for Floradecora, the marketplace for fresh flowers and decorative plants.
+The new “retail boulevard” offers inspiration for attractively decorating sales space in garden centres, super markets, furniture stores, flower shops and DIY markets.

 - The product groups ‘Florists’ requisites & Garden decoration’, ‘Candles & Fragrances’ and ‘Ribbons & Wrapping’ will continue to be located in Hall 8.0, albeit with a new layout.
 The many companies taking part will include, for example, Arpimex, Boltze Gruppe, Decostar, Dijk Droogbloemen, Edelman, Heembloemex, Jodeco Glass, Kaemingk, Kunstgewerbe Gehlmann, National Tree Company, Othmar Decorations, Piovaccari, Pusteblume and Wiedemann.
 Christmas Delights with confectionary and culinary gifts for the season will form the centrepiece.